onqtam/headjack/docs/why/UNSURE.md

 > "Every man must decide whether he will walk in the light of creative altruism or in the darkness of destructive selfishness." - [Martin Luther King Jr.](https://www.goodreads.com/quotes/50291-every-man-must-decide-whether-he-will-walk-in-the)

+> "The constructal law describes a principle in natural design: flow systems, animate and inanimate—people, rivers, trees, branches, tectonic plates, traffic, markets, and more—all act the same, in one crucial way.
+In order to survive, all these systems must adapt to accommodate the currents that flow through them, and they all evolve following a vascular pattern." - [Constructal law, by Adrian Bejan](https://qz.com/957711/everything-including-the-growing-income-disparity-can-be-explained-by-physics#:~:text=The%20constructal%20law%20describes,following%20a%20vascular%20pattern.)